 When you work with a car accident attorney from our team, they will handle all aspects of your claim.
 This includes gathering evidence, identifying the liable party, and putting a fair settlement range on your damages.
 To prove negligence, our attorney will collect evidence in your pedestrian injury case that documents the following:

-- The driver had a responsibility to protect you by driving carefully and lawfully.
+- The driver had a duty of care to protect you by driving carefully and lawfully.

 - They failed to uphold this responsibility.